 In dilute, it’s very peachy, as in the midtones of this blue-to-orange sunset.
 (For the yellow tone at the bottom, I mixed in MANS.
 One thing about this orange is it’s not yellowy.)

 I struggle to find a place for this color in my palette – it has a similar role to scarlet, but I don’t find it quite as useful.
 I keep expecting PO73 to neutralize blues and greens better than a red would, but, oddly for an orange, it has a tendency to go purplish.
-I find the purple-and-orange-at-the-same-time mixes it makes with blue to be unique, odd, and kind of nauseating, perhaps because it reminds me of the color of bright sunset against your eyes when they’re closed (a color I got used to when going for long car rides as a kid).
+I find the purple-and-orange-at-the-same-time mixes it makes with blue to be unique, odd, and kind of nauseating, perhaps because it reminds me of the color of bright sunshine against my eyes when they’re closed (a feeling I associate with going for long car rides as a kid).
+But I guess that’s a “me” problem.

 On my palette?
 No, for personal reasons.